Big Data for climate-smart agriculture

 This projects aims to support a novel use of Information Communication Technologies (ICTS) and Big Data principles to develop a two-way Climate-Site-Specific Management System (CSMS).
-The CSMS will allow farmers to contribute with self-generated data on soil, crop management and production in return for tailored, site-specific information on Climate-Smart Practices (CSP).
-It will be based on both crowdsourcing and secondary databases.
+The CSMS allows farmers to contribute with self-generated data on soil, crop management and production in return for tailored, site-specific information on Climate-Smart Practices (CSP).
+It is based on both crowdsourcing and secondary databases.

-The approach will be implemented for rice systems with three different scenarios of data availability (high, medium or low).
-The project will be conducted jointly with the Latin American Fund for Irrigated Rice (FLAR) in Colombia, Peru and Nicaragua.
+The approach has been implemented for rice systems with three different scenarios of data availability (high, medium or low).
+The project is conducted jointly with the Latin American Fund for Irrigated Rice (FLAR) in Colombia, Peru and Nicaragua.

 Following the success of CCAFS' Big Data analysis in Colombia, the project will be rolled out in Nicaragua, Peru, Argentina and Uruguay.

 - Identification of FLAR`s partners needs in terms of the data and knowledge management system.

 - Development and piloting of a 2-way Climate-Site-Specific Management System, where farmers contribute data and receive tailored site-specific information on Climate-Smart Practices.

 - Dissemination, adoption and capacity building on CSMS tools.